ethackal/ethackal.github.io/_drafts/derbycon-ctf-wav-steganography.md

 One of the most rudimentary digital steganography techniques is called _least significant bit (LSB) insertion_.
 This is often used with carrier file formats that involve lossless compression, such as is found in bitmap (BMP) images and WAV audio files.
 BMP is a little more straight forward to understand, so let's explore the technique in terms of digital images and then apply that to the WAV format used in the CTF.

 Depending on the color depth used for an image, pixels may be composed of many bits that describe their color.
-One of the most common color depths uses 24 bits for each pixel, 3 bytes to determine the intensity of each primary color (Red, Green and Blue) and the fourth byte to encode an Alpha channel that describes a level of transparency.
+One of the most common color depths uses 24 bits for each pixel, 8 bits to determine the intensity of each primary color (Red, Green and Blue).
 With a color space covering over 16 million possible variations, minor alterations are not visible to a human observer.
 A message can be inserted into a cover image by  adjusting the LSB of each channel to match a corresponding bit in the secret.
-There are a lot of problems with such a simplistic technique, but this is a CTF, not super spy-level stuff, so it's a good bet it's the type of steganography used.
+There are a lot of problems with such a simplistic technique, but this is a CTF, not super spy-level stuff, so it's a good bet for the type of steganography used.

 With a little mental stretching, WAV can be thought of as the audio version of a BMP image.
 Instead of the pixels that make up digital pictures, the file contains a linear pulse-code modulation (LPCM) bitstream that encodes samples of an analog audio waveform at uniform intervals.
 The bitstream is usually uncompressed, though lossless compression is supported.
 Much like a BMP's pixels, adjustments to the LSB of each sample are inaudible and can be used to embed a hidden message one bit at a time.